Hisaacs/Readme-Generator/README.md

 # Installation

-The following necessary dependencies must be installed to run the application properly: Firstly, Fork the GitHub repository and copy it to your local machine.
-Secondly, open Gitbash or terminal and run npm i inquirer and npm i fs commands, then run node index.js to begin your application.
+The following necessary dependencies must be installed to run the application properly: Fistly, Fork the GitHub repository an copy it to your local machine.
+Secondly, open gitbash or terminal and run npm i inquirer and npm i fs commands, then run node index.js to begin / start your application.

 # Usage

-​This application is used for To use this application.
-First you will need to install inquirer and fs (file system) dependencies.
+​This application is used for To use application.
+First install inquirer an fs (file system)dependencies.

 # License